What if I am an executor or personal representative?

 In their will, the deceased may leave a beneficiary something specific (sometimes called a ‘legacy’), for example their house, or they may just leave them a share of what is left after all other gifts, taxes and expenses have been paid – this is known as a share of the ‘residue’.

 The executor or personal representative may pay out some income that arises from assets that make up the estate to one or more beneficiaries during the time that they are administering an estate.
 If they do, they should withhold tax at a special rate (depending on what the income is) and they need to give the beneficiaries a certificate each tax year showing the income paid and any tax deducted.
 The form is called an R185.
-You can find the form on the GOV.UK website.
+You can find the form on GOV.UK.

 You can read about more about tax implications of inheriting from a beneficiary's perspective in our page What if I am a beneficiary?.